SovereignCloudStack/standards/Standards/scs-XXXX-vN-Availability-Zones-Standard.md

 #### Physical-based Availability Zones

-It is possible standardize the Usage of Availability Zones over all IaaS resources.
+It is possible standardize the usage of Availability Zones over all IaaS resources.
 The downside from this is, that the IaaS resources behave so differently, that they have different requirements for redundancy and thus Availability Zones.
 This is not the way to go.
 Besides that, it is already possible to create two physically separated deployments close to each other, connect them with each other and use regions to differ between the IaaS on both deployments.